Squashing the fear gremlins: How to recognize fight, flight, freeze, and fawn reactions (the 4Fs)

 Instead of ignoring fear at work and letting those fear gremlins multiply, this practice helps us confront it in the moment with kindness and self-compassion.
 It's a natural human reaction, after all.

-Read more about the 3N Influencing Technique in my book, Inspired by Fear: Becoming a Courageous Change Leader, where I dedicate an entire chapter to showing how to apply it to fear experience during organizational change.
+For leaders seeking deeper exploration, read my book Inspired by Fear: Becoming a Courageous Change Leader, where I dedicate an entire chapter to applying the 3N Influencing Technique during organizational change.
 Buy the book.